EddyBel/CodeChroma/README.md

 '''
 """

-# We color the text with its method "coloring_text", the text passed by parameter
+# We color the text with its method "colorize_text", the text passed by parameter
 # The function returns a new string with the text already colored.
-colored_text = termcolor.coloring_text(text)
+colored_text = termcolor.colorize_text(text)
 # We can display the new text
 print(colored_text)
 ```